divya-m984/NLP-Lab-Exercises/README.md

 ## Description

-This repository contains laboratory exercises for the Natural Language Processing course.
+Repo for my Natural Language Processing course.
 Each experiment investigates a core NLP problem using Python, exploring multiple algorithms and comparing their effectiveness rather than following a single prescribed approach.
+PS - no README inside project directories because i was instructed so.

 ---